MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 ## Usage

 Use arrows to navigate in the menu.
-Right-click on the mouse should paste text from the clipboard.
+Right-click on the mouse or `Ctrl+Shift+V` should paste text from the clipboard.

 HEAT has several modes:

 - Compatibility check - This mode checks, if system is compatible with this tool.
+HEAT is not limited to listed distros above, but requires some tools from system.
 - Tunnel setup - This mode asks about various things and then sets up IPv6 tunnel.
 - Tunnel setup using answer file - Like above, but more automatically.
-You can copy `answer.json` file from this repo, fill it properly and put it next to binary.
+You can copy `answer.json` file from this repo, fill it properly and put it next to the binary.
 No questions will be asked.
 - Connection test - Tests, if tunnel has been set up properly.
 If `answer.json` exists, IP to test from will be suggested.
 - Updates check